-Liquidity risk occurs when the Bank does not have sufficient financial resources to meet its obligations arising from its financial liabilities as they fall due or to replace funds when they are withdrawn.
+Liquidity risk occurs when the Bank does not have sufficient financial resources to meet its obligations arising from its financial liabilities as they fall due or to replace funds when 3.3.
+Liquidity risk they are withdrawn.
 Consequently, the bank may fail to meet obligations to repay depositors and fulfill lending commitments.
-19